Antico Pizza aims to open Sandy Springs location, developer says

 Antico Pizza Napoletana, a prominent Atlanta-based restaurant chain with locations at the Brave’s new SunTrust Park and Alpharetta’s Avalon complex, plans to come to downtown Sandy Springs, according to a local developer.

-The custom-built restaurant would replace 4 Seasons Pottery at Hammond Drive and Boylston Drive, according to Gerard Gunthert of Sandy Springs-based Counterpoint Partners, which just closed a deal on the property.
+The custom-built restaurant would replace 4 Seasons Pottery at Hammond Drive and Boylston Drive, according to Gerard Gunthert of Sandy Springs-based Cornerpoint Partners, which just closed a deal on the property.
 Greg Godwin, the owner of 4 Seasons, confirmed the real estate deal.

 “We’ve got a signed agreement with them” and an approved site plan, Gunthert said of Antico.

-An Antico spokesperson did not immediately respond to a comment request.
+Giovanni Di Palma, the founder of Antico, confirmed that he wants to bring the restaurant to town, while noting it is not guaranteed yet.

+“We have signed a [letter of intent], but it’s subject to working out the development issues with the city and Cornerpoint Partners,” said Di Palma in an email.
+“We would be building a structure and developing some land.
+If successful, we will be coming to Sandy Springs with nationally acclaimed and perennial best of Atlanta, Antico Pizza and Caffe.”

 Known for Neapolitan-style pizza, the restaurant is based on Hemphill Avenue near Georgia Tech in a complex of related co-owned businesses collectively known as Little Italia.
 Besides the Avalon and SunTrust Park’s Battery locations, Antico also sells foods in the new Mercedes-Benz Stadium in downtown Atlanta, and the owners operate an Italian food business in Miami.

 Officially numbered as 336 Hammond Drive, 4 Seasons is a 25-year-old lawn ornament and design business that has been on the market for some time.

-Note: Update: This story has been updated with comment from Antico’s founder.
-The original version of this story gave an incorrect name for the developer, Cornerpoint Partners.